anthony3974/XMLToHTML/README.md

 ## makes an html page from the c# api xml documention

-version Final
+Final version

 works for me, may work for you

-incuded template layout for xml at fist folder location 'classlibary1.xml'
+incuded template layout for xml at first folder location 'classlibary1.xml'

-and sample output html at fist folder location 'classlibary1.html'
+and sample output html at first folder location 'classlibary1.html'